 Although the subconscious functions behind the scenes, it plays a dominant role in your decision-making.

-Besides the unconscious beliefs derived from our model of the world, there are generic ways of thinking, known as ‘heuristics’, which cause blind spots that can skew reality.
+Besides the unconscious beliefs derived from our model of the world, there are generic ways of thinking, known as ‘heuristics’, which cause psychological blind spots that can skew reality.

 Heuristics is a psychological term that describes the mental shortcuts people use to make decisions or judgments.
 This usually involves focusing on one aspect of a complicated issue to the exclusion of others.